farseendp/TG-Manager-Bot/README.md

-Can be found at Telegram [Phantom Ser](https://telegram.dog/phantomserbot)
+Can be found in Telegram at [Phantom Ser](https://telegram.dog/phantomserbot)